truecharts/website/src/content/docs/platforms/SCALE/guides/pci-passthrough.md

 ---
-title: PCIe Device Passthrough to Apps on TrueNAS SCALE
+title: PCIe Device Passthrough to Apps
 ---
-# PCI(-E) Devices Passthrough

 To Passthrough your PCI(-E) cards you need to: